jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

 - attributes are names which represent something
 - :ref:`methods<functions>` are :doc:`/functions/functions`, they

-  * can accept inputs if you want
+  * can take inputs if you want
   * return values and
   * are callable_